tomcmacdonald/insight_global/README.md

 - To run first `chmod +x setup.sh` to enable execution.
-- Then run `./setup.sh` to set up control database and install crontab
+- Then run `./setup.sh` to set up control database, virtual environment, install crontab
 - Job will run daily at midnight and output to `data/` directory
 - Logs will be stored in the `logs/` directory